 Maybe this year will be different?

-Football Sundays are pretty relaxed in our house; ok, they’re down right slothful.
+Football Sundays or game days are pretty relaxed in our house; ok, they’re down right lazy.

 I try to spend the mornings getting a few things done around the house: meal prep, laundry, we maybe even head to the gym.

 But come kickoff around 1pm, you’ll find us on the couch the rest of the day.

 The key to our Sunday couch potato lifestyle is definitely not full meals, but instead snacking throughout the day.

 A full meal takes you off the couch and puts you in the kitchen; making you miss most of the football game in the first place.

 Snacks on the other hand, preferably presented as a spread on the coffee table and maybe giving the appearance that the snack spread could feed a small army instead of just two people (don’t judge us), require just a little pre-kickoff prep.

 The pre-kickoff prep pays off; it leaves you all the time in the world to lounge lazily and snack to your heart’s content through the late afternoon.